Caramel Slice

 INSTRUCTIONS

-- Meanwhile, place the [topping] margarine/butter, [topping] sugar, condensed milk & golden syrup into a pan over a gentle heat until the sugar has dissolved, stirring continuously.
+- Meanwhile, place the (topping) margarine/butter, brown sugar, condensed milk and golden syrup into a saucepan over a gentle heat, stirring continuously, until all the sugar has dissolved.

 - Bring the caramel mixture to the boil and stir vigorously for 2-3 minutes, until it begins to thicken a little in consistency.

-- Melt the chocolate (either in short bursts in the microwave or over a bain-marie) before pouring and spreading it evenly over the caramel, ensuring a smooth finish right into the corners.
+- Melt the chocolate in short bursts in the microwave or over a bain-marie before pouring and spreading it evenly over the caramel, ensuring a smooth finish right into the corners.

 - Leave to set in the fridge for at least 2 hours, or ideally overnight.
 Once set, cut into individual squares or slices.